 How Much Does it Cost to Install Cellulose Insulation?

 The average American home built in the 1970s is around 1,500 square feet.
 Cellulose insulation isn’t commonly used in retrofitting exterior walls.
 For the purpose of this article we will focus on the area where cellulose is most commonly used – the attic.

 Attic floor – If you are using a 19 pound GreenFiber low dust cellulose blow-in insulation it will cost about $276 and includes the free rental of the machine to blow the insulation in, according to Home Depot.
 If you decide to use cellulose batts made of denim, Home Depot charges around $1,887 for three pallet of 15 inch by 93 inch.

-These prices are just estimated prices for materials based on a 1,500 square foot home.
-These prices do not include the cost of other supplies including masks, safety glasses, work gloves, a straight edge, tape measure, utility knife, or fasteners.
+These prices are just estimated prices for materials based on a 1,500 square foot home from this one cellulose manufacturer.
+These prices do not include the cost of other supplies including but not limited to masks, safety glasses, work gloves, a straight edge, tape measure, utility knife, or fasteners.

 Other forms of cellulose used in exterior walls and open cavities can only be installed by a contractor.

 What is the Difference Between Cellulose Loose Fill, Dense Pack, and Wet Spray Insulation?

 Cellulose insulation comes in three varieties – blown-in loose fill, dense pack, and wet spray.
 It can be used in both existing homes and new construction depending on the type of cellulose used.
 It can be blown as loose fill insulation in attic cavities, dense packed into walls and floors, or wet spray for new construction that helps increase heat retention and has the potential to dampen noise levels, according to the Energy Audit Blog.